 4. They Remove Travel Friction

-This is where a lot of conferences quietly lose points.
+Travel is where most conferences quietly lose points with speakers.

 Nobody wants to email back and forth about itineraries, or get told "we've booked you on the 6 AM connection through Frankfurt" when a direct train would have been faster and more comfortable.
 Fronting hundreds of euros on a personal credit card and waiting six weeks for reimbursement isn't great either.